 Water tanks help deliver drinking water to millions of New York City residents.
 In buildings with more than six floors, pumps push water to rooftop tanks where the water is stored until needed.

-Owners of buildings in New York City that use tanks to store or pressurize the building’s drinking water must have the tanks inspected at least once each calendar year, and must submit the results of those inspections to the NYC Department of Health and Mental Hygiene by January 15 of the next calendar year.
+Owners of buildings that use tanks to store or pressurize the building’s drinking water must have the tanks inspected at least once per year.
+They must ensure that the water tank inspector submits the results of those inspections to the Health Department by January 15 of the next calendar year.

-Water Tank Inspection Results - online
+Water Tank Inspection Reporting

 42-09 28th Street, CN-56